IMPERIAL CONSULTANTS WEBSITE PRIVACY NOTICE

 HOW IS YOUR PERSONAL INFORMATION COLLECTED?

 We collect the personal information about you via our online forms on our Contact Us page, email hyperlinks and in the course of responding to your enquiry and/or providing services to you.
+(Including where you are engaged as a consultant / potential consultant for Imperial Consultants).

 HOW WE WILL USE INFORMATION ABOUT YOU AND THE LEGAL BASIS FOR PROCESSING YOUR DATA UNDER THE GDPR: